majguo/jboss-eap-on-app-service/README.md

          ```

 1. In the preceding steps, you created Azure resources in a resource group.
 If you don't need the resources in the future, delete the resource group from portal.

+## References

+There is a good reference [JBoss EAP on App Service demo](https://github.com/Azure-Samples/jboss-on-app-service) which can help you get started with Jboss EAP on App Service.